-Once the first four priorities have been met the trust will then allocate 70% of the remaining places will be allocated using the distance definition (please refer to page 8 where guidance on the distance definition is provided).
+Once the first four priorities have been met the trust will then allocate 70% of the remaining places using the distance definition (please refer to page 8 where guidance on the distance definition is provided).

 6. Sixth Priority: Any Other Children